NexPlayer/Unity-SDK/basic/licensing.md

 ## Licensing errors

-Any errors related to licensing are registered in full detail as Console Logs starting with the header *"Licensing Error:"* and additionally accompanied by a red error message in the player's UI, like so:
+Any errors related to licensing are registered in full detail as Console Logs starting with the header *"Licensing Error:"* and additionally accompanied by a red error message in the player's UI, as follows:

 ![](../assets/basic/license1.jpg)